Since the go-live on March 12, 2019, RCA has recorded great results.

 Would you like more information about RCA and their case for VDAB?

 Surf to: Text and images via the RCA website you will find the full story here.

-Would you like to have some more information about how Google Maps API’s helped RCA?
-Please feel welcome to contact me and discover more about the possibilities of the Google Maps Platform!
+Would you like to receive more information about how Google Maps APIs helped RCA?
+Please feel welcome to get in touch with me and discover more about the possibilities of Google Maps Platform!